arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/JSF_patch_api_view_properties_iresearch.md

 @RESTBODYPARAM{dataPath,string,optional,string}
 The filesystem path where to store persisted index data (default: *"<ArangoDB database path>/iresearch-<index id>"*).

-@RESTSTRUCT{includePersistedCidsOnOpen,boolean,optional,bool}
-Should CIDs in the persisted store be included in the list of tracked CIDs.
-If false then only the runtime added/dropped CIDs will be tracked by the view.

 @RESTBODYPARAM{locale,string,optional,string}
 The default locale used for queries on analyzed string values (default: *C*).